 WATCH: Trees fall near spectators during Masters golf tournament

-AUGUSTA, Ga. -- Play was suspended on Friday afternoon at the Masters tournament in Georgia after two large pine trees fell on the course apparently due to high winds.
+AUGUSTA, Ga. -- Play was suspended on Friday afternoon at the Masters tournament in Georgia after three large pine trees fell on the course apparently due to high winds.

-"Oh good gracious, watch out!" one ESPN golf announcer exclaimed as the tree came down.
+"Oh good gracious, watch out!" one ESPN golf announcer exclaimed a tree came down near the No. 17 tee.
 "Oh my god, I hope everyone is ok," he said.

 "I was sitting, looking, waiting for the next group to come up to the tee and it fell maybe 8-10 chairs to our left," patron Megan Hill, of Manhattan, New York, told USA Today.
 "I stood up and screamed and thought, 'Is it going to fall on me?
 It fell to the left of us and it was so scary.
 If the wind had been blowing a slightly different direction, we might have got hit."